SCIInstitute/ShapeWorks/docs/workflow/analyze.md

-# How to analyze your shape model?
+# How to Analyze Your Shape Model?

 After ShapeWorks Optimize we have a correspondence model for the population and now we can perform some statistical analysis like PCA and visualize these modes of variation.
 ShapeWorks provides visualization tool named ***ShapeWorksStudio***.